nateraw/hf-hub-lightning/README.md

 ## Usage

-To periodically upload your model ckpt while training, you can do the following...
+To periodically upload your model ckpt and TensorBoard logs while training, you can do the following...

 ```python
 import pytorch_lightning as pl